luketjohnston/dadsite/README.txt

 from the project directory, and then run python3 manage.py collectstatic again.

 If you can't see the images, you have to flush and reload the database as shown above

+For production, need to give apache2 user (www-data) the permission to write to the database file and log.txt files: sudo chown www-data:www-data . sudo chown www-data:www-data db.sqlite3